CPR stands for cardiopulmonary resuscitation.

 Cardiopulmonary resuscitation is an emergency procedure consisting of ventilations, or breathing for the victim, and chest compressions.
 CPR with rescue breaths allows oxygenated blood to circulate to vital organs such as the brain and heart.
 CPR can also keep a person alive until further treatment can be administered to help the victim in cardiac arrest.
 CPR started by a bystander doubles the likelihood of survival for victims of cardiac arrest, which can occur after an electric shock, drowning, or heart attack.

 CPR is a combination of rescue breaths and chest compression.
 This is because rescue breaths fill the victim’s lungs with oxygen, and compressions provide the victim with oxygen-rich blood until a heartbeat and normal breathing are once again present.
 CPR is most important because if blood flow stops, permanent brain damage or death can occur within minutes.
 Recent reports show that a return to health can occur after 38 minutes of CPR, however.
 It is very important that blood flow and breathing be continued until the next level of trained medical help arrives.

 Now, let’s break down what CPR definitively means, word-by-word.

-This means “restoring life of someone who appears to be dead.”
-As soon as your heart stops, your lungs stop getting necessary oxygen, and when it runs out completely, cells and tissues begin to die, which can result in brain damage.
-4-6 minutes is the average length of time before a cell begins to die, and after revival of the body is not possible after 10 minutes.
+This means “restoring the life of someone who appears to be dead.”
+As soon as your heart stops, your lungs stop getting the necessary oxygen, and when it runs out completely, cells and tissues begin to die, which can result in brain damage.
+4-6 minutes is the average length of time before a cell begins to die, and the revival of the body is rare after about 10 minutes without CPR.

 Without CPR, many would only be able to stand helplessly by while a loved one or stranger dies, but with CPR, there is hope for the person recovering and living.
 Stepping in and skillfully administering the lifesaving method that is CPR is one of the greatest things you can do for someone.